ajezierska/Sit-on-chair/README.md

 # Sit-on-chair

-Simple project I have created during workshop in Coderslab.
+Simple project I have created during workshops in Coderslab.

 ---